Why Raw Milk?

 If I only need one gallon of milk each week, how can I figure out my cost?

 If you understand that you are buying a cow rather than purchasing milk, you can easily figure out your costs.
-The cow will cost $30.00 for one share and you will be charged $8.00 a gallon for 4 gallons each month.
+The cow will cost $30.00 for one share and you may order milk, yogurt, buttermilk, ricotta, or cream as needed.

 What if I need more milk, how can I figure my costs?